CrossOver

-CrossOver tracks and measures the influence of content recommendation algorithms on social media in Belgium, exposing how they can lead to mis- and disinformation.
+CrossOver tracks and measures the influence of content recommendation algorithms on social media in several countries, exposing how they can lead to mis/disinformation.

-The core idea of the project is to simulate users of 8 big platforms either by browsing these services, or looking up keywords and collecting the search results.
+The core idea is to simulate users of big platforms either by browsing these services, or looking up keywords and collecting the search results.
 Both these approaches give us accurate data on what content is displayed to users.
-The strength of CrossOver lies in the fact that data collection occurs from residential addresses, and not from data center as most research is typically conducted from.
+The strength of CrossOver lies in the fact that data collection occurs from residential addresses and not from data centers as most research is typically conducted from.
 This allows our data collection to be less noticeable, if at all, by platforms and mitigates risks of the platforms altering the results of our data collection.

-The project is currently active in 8 countries:
+The project is currently active in about 15 countries throughout Europe and Africa.

 • monitoring and investigating disinformation operations working with the media to expose malicious actors;